anandmurugesan/home/index.md

 The Impact of Network Goods on Health: Evidence from India (w/ Vikram Dayal and Tauhidur Rahman, under review)

-Air Pollution Trade-Offs in Developing Countries: An Empirical Model of Health Effects in Goa, India (w/ Vikram Dayal and R. Uma, under review)
+Air Pollution Trade-Offs in Developing Countries: An Empirical Model of Health Effects in Goa, India (w/ S. Das, V. Dayal and R. Uma, under review)

 Testing Rules, Behavior and  HIV Transmission (currently revising)